lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 The efficiency of MCMC in converging on an optimal solution by taking random steps through parameter space is powerful evidence for the strength and capability of the random mutation and natural selection mechanism to find the peaks of a fitness landscape: if the mechanism was ineffective, statistical parameter estimation methods wouldn't work.
 This parallel is exploited in the [success of evolutionary algorithms](#13-applications-of-evolution) in computer science.

+### Peppered moths evolution prediction

+Initial experiment in the 1800s, redone in the 1920s with a prediction, checked with genomes in the 1970s and verified.

 ---

 ## 11. METAGENOMICS